emelc/UmbracoSetup/README.md

 - Within Options, set recovery model set to Simple.

 ### 12. Create SQL user login
-for a local SQL database, you can setup using simple credentials.
-Upon deployment it's recommended you don't use these settings.
+For a local SQL database, you can setup using simple credentials, although upon deployment it's recommended you don't use these settings.

 - username: `UmbracoClient`
 - password: `UmbracoClient`